Wang-Yue/CamillaDSP-Monitor/README.md

 ### Visualize Your Sound
 - **Hyper-Realistic VU Meters**: Watch your audio levels on calibrated RMS and Peak needles with warm amber illumination.
-- **Precision Spectrum Analyzer**: See the frequency content of your audio in real-time across the human audible range (20 Hz to 20 kHz) using a true band-pass filter calculation for outstanding musical visualization.
+- **Precision Spectrum Analyzer**: See the frequency content of your audio in real-time across the human audible range (20 Hz to 20 kHz) using a fast Fourier transform (FFT) for outstanding musical visualization.
+- **Spectrogram (Waterfall Plot)**: Track frequency history over time to identify sustained frequencies and resonances.

 ### Tailor Your Stereo Image
 - **Stereo Width**: Adjust the stereo width from mono to extra-wide, or swap channels.